Susan Gast, Author

-I've even vacuum-packed yeast that I bought in a larger quantity and re-packed it into smaller pouches.
+I've vacuum-packed yeast that I bought in a larger quantity and re-packaged it into smaller pouches.
 Now I can bake my own bread whenever I want!

-If you've been a fan of my site for any length of time, I hope you know I want to make sure that families all across the USA—and the world—have enough food put away in case the poop hits the fan (again).
+If you've been a fan of my site for any length of time, I hope you know I want to make sure that families all across the USA—and the world—have enough food put away in case the poop hits the fan (again - Covid-19).

 Before I get going with the salt and sugar storage, I want you know that I have a ONE-HOUR course on Udemy that goes into all aspects of storing food for the long term.
 Read much more about that course HERE.